Beyond-jQuery/book/manuscript/styling-elements.md

 <h2 style="color: blue; font-weight: bold">Science</h2>
 ~~~~~~~

 _Any_ [standardized style][css2] can be applied to any element, simply by using the `style` attribute as illustrated in the above code fragments.
-There are other ways to style your elements, s you will learn shortly, so why would anyone choose this particular method?
+But there are other ways to style your elements, as you will learn shortly, so why would anyone choose this particular method?
 First, specifying your styles alongside your elements directly in the markup seems like an intuitive and reasonable approach.
-But using the `style` attribute is most likely done out of laziness or naivety, more often than not.
+But using the `style` attribute is most likely done out of laziness or naivety more often than not.
 It's painfully obvious how easy it is to specify styles for your elements this way.

 Styling your document using the `style` attribute, also known as "inline styling", is something you should _almost always_ avoid.
 Despite its simplicity and intuitiveness, there are a number of reasons why this practice will cause you grief.
 First, inline styles add quite a bit of noise to your markup.
 In addition to content, tags, and other attributes, now you have `style` attributes - perhaps for _many_ of your elements.
 And these attributes could very well contain a number of semicolon-separated styles.
-As your document begins to grow and become more complex, this is more apparent.
+As your document begins to grow and become more complex, this noise becomes more apparent.

 In addition to cluttering up the document, defining styles directly on each element in your markup precludes you from easily re-skinning your page.
 Suppose a designer took a look at the above code and informed you that the "green" and "blue" color values are a bit too "generic"-looking, and should be substituted for slightly different colors.
-The designed supplies you with hex codes for the new colors, and this adjustment requires changing `style` attribute for _all_ `<h2>` and `<h3>` elements in your document.
+The designer then supplies you with hex codes for the new colors, and this adjustment requires changing `style` attribute for _all_ `<h2>` and `<h3>` elements in your document.
 This is a common consequence of not following [the "Don't Repeat Yourself" principal][dry] of software development.
 Overuse of the `style` attribute can result in a maintenance nightmare.

 Defining styles in your document via the `style` attribute is _also_ a potential security risk.
 If you intend to implement a [Content Security Policy][csp-mdn], styling elements using attributes is strictly prohibited in the most basic (and safest) policy definition.
 A strong Content Security Policy, also known as a CSP, is becoming more commonplace now that all [modern browsers](#modern-browsers) (with the exception of IE9) include support for at least [the initial version of the specification][csp-w3c].

-Finally, peppering your page with `style` attributes - or `<style>` elements, which can contain various a set of CSS rules - can result in more overhead.
+Finally, peppering your page with `style` attributes - or `<style>` elements, which can contain various sets of CSS rules - can result in more overhead.
 If a single style needs to be changed, now the entire document has to be re-fetched by the browser the next time a user loads the page.
 If your styles were defined in a more specific location, outside of your markup, style changes could be introduced while still allowing a portion of your page to be fetched from the browser's cache, avoiding an unnecessary round-trip to the server.

 I strongly suggest avoiding the use of `style` attributes.
 There are other much more appropriate options.
-The initially visible benefits are shadowed by the hardships that will become apparent further down the road.
+The initially visible benefits are shadowed by the hardships that will become a harsh reality further down the road.

 ### Working with styles directly on the `Element` object {#element-style}

 The `style` property on the object representation of an element was first introduced in the year 2000 as [part of DOM Level 2][dom2-style].
 It was defined as the lone property of a new `ElementCSSInlineStyle` interface.
 The `Element` interface implements `ElementCSSInlineStyle`, which allows elements to be styled programmatically using JavaScript.
-And all CSS properties, such as `opacity` and `color` are accessible as properties on the associated [CSSStyleDeclaration][dom2-cssstyledeclaration] instance, where they can be read or updated.
+And all CSS properties, such as `opacity` and `color`, are accessible as properties on the associated [CSSStyleDeclaration][dom2-cssstyledeclaration] instance, where they can be read or updated.

-In case all of this talk of style properties isn't clear, let's take another look at the code example from the previous [inline styles](#inline-styles) section.
+In case all of this talk of style properties isn't clear, take another look at the code example from the previous [inline styles](#inline-styles) section.
 I'll rewrite it by taking advantage of the `style` property that is available on all `Element` objects.

 {title="setting styles using the `style` property - all modern browsers + IE8", lang=html}
 ~~~~~~~